tidepool-org/handbook/Benefits and Perks/Healthcare and Disability Insurance.md

-# Healthcare and Disability Insurance
+# Healthcare, Disability Insurance and other benefits.

+The following applies to full-time U.S.-based employees.

-Clef’s priorities with benefits are wellness and education, so it’s important that we offer our employees great medical coverage and disability insurance.
+Tidepool's priorities with benefits are wellness and education, so it’s important that we offer our employees great medical coverage and disability insurance.
+Because of our mission, many of our employees have a personal connection to a chronic illness.
+Therefore, we strive to provide a full-featured health plan that mimimizes deductables and out-of-pocket expenses and avoids lifetime caps.

-We offer medical, dental, and vision coverage at Clef for employees and their dependents.
-Through TriNet, many plans are available to all employees, and Clef has chosen a baseline plan for which it contributes 85% of the cost for all employee policies and 50% for dependents.
-The available plans range in cost, and if employees choose a plan that is more expensive than the baseline plan, they will be responsible for the difference.
-All employees are eligible for coverage on the first of the month following their hire date.
-These policies are all managed through TriNet, which is where you can find more details about the plans, costs, and coverage.

-All employees receive Short Term Disability Insurance and Long Term Disability Insurance.
-All employees are also covered by Death and Dismemberment Insurance coverage at one times earnings (with some age restrictions that start at age 65).
+We offer medical, dental, and vision coverage at Tidepool for full-time U.S.-based employees and their dependents.
+All full-time US employees receive Short Term Disability Insurance and Long Term Disability Insurance.

-Clef offers a medical waiver allowance of $25 per month for employees who have other medical coverage and choose to waive medical coverage through TriNet.
+Our current medical plan is provided through Blue Shield of California:
+* Plan name: Platinum Full PPO 0/10 OffEx
+* Calendar Year Medical Deductible: $0
+* Calendar Year Out of Pocket Maximum:
+    * Participating providers: $2,500 per individual / $5,000 per family
+    * Non-participating providers: $5,000 per individual / $10,000 per family
+* Lifetime Benefit Maximum: None

+Employees are also eligible to participate in a Flexible Spending Account (FSA).
+Tidepool will match contributions to the FSA dollor-for-dollar up to $2500.

+Employees may contribute to a 401(k) retirement savings plan.
+Tidepool currently does not offer contribution matching.